codefordurham/dokku-setup/README.md

 =======

-An [ansible](http://ansible.com) playbook to setup a [rancheros](http://rancher.com) a simple PAAS web system on AWS.
+An [ansible](http://ansible.com) playbook to setup a [rancheros](http://rancher.com) as a simple PAAS on AWS.

-The script will setup a micro ec2 instance, security group settings, a public IP address, and configure [nginx-proxy](https://github.com/jwilder/nginx-proxy) and [nginx-route53](https://github.com/hmalphettes/docker-route53-dyndns) docker instances.
+The script will setup a t2.micro ec2 instance, security group settings, a public IP address, and configure [nginx-proxy](https://github.com/jwilder/nginx-proxy) and [nginx-route53](https://github.com/hmalphettes/docker-route53-dyndns) docker instances.
 The default settings for this script will fall under the free tier, if your AWS account is eligible for them.

-Once setup you can configure a setting for docker-machine, and deploy to the server.
-The following environmental variables can be used to configure DNS and nginx-proxy (see nginx-proxy and nginx-route53 for more information):
+Once setup you can deploy with docker to the server, and get a DNS entry configured for your app, that sits behind the nginx-proxy.
+The following environmental variables can be used to configure DNS and nginx-proxy:

  * VIRTUAL_HOST: (required).
 The full DNS name that your docker instance should resolve to.